Preparing For Your First VisitFrequently Asked Questions

 Do you contract with insurance companies?

 We are committed to you & your family’s privacy, their confidentiality, and want you to have complete control over their health records.
 Submitting a mental health invoice for reimbursement carries a certain amount of risk to your confidentiality, privacy and future capacity to obtain health or life insurance or even a job.
-That is why we do not directly bill your insurance.
+That is why we caution people to consider their risk to privacy prior to billing insurance for mental health services.

-We can, upon request, provide you with receipts and a coded visit bill (called “super bills”) which you may submit to your insurance company for out-of-network reimbursement if you choose.
+We can also provide you with receipts and a coded visit bill which you may submit to your insurance company for out-of-network reimbursement if you choose.
 We encourage you to check with your insurance regarding the specifics of your policy.
+If you want more information on this, don’t hesitate to contact our intake coordinator.

 What if my insurance does not cover my sessions?